GeorgiKeranov/blog-app/README.md

 # LoginRegisterPHP
 # Android application that can login and register to server.
-# Sends user data and gets json response.
+# Sends async http post user data and gets json response then updates UI thread.